 Video compression refers to reducing the amount of data in a certain video.
 It’s normally done by decreasing and removing unwanted data from the video.
 Data isn’t lost during this process.
 The importance of video compression is noticed when you can’t store a file with a video because it is too large or takes too much storage space or when large files become a burden since they are very heavy to transfer.
 This is a typical instance where video compression can be used.
 Compressing video files generates free space in the device.

-The latest standard in video compressing is High Efficiency Video Coding (HEVC).
+The latest standard in video compressing is High-Efficiency Video Coding (HEVC).
 This is said to double the amount of data compressed while retaining the same level of video quality.
 It supports 8K UHD resolution up to 8192 x4320 and can alternatively provide substantial video quality at the same bit rate.
-The latest version of HEVC was completed in July 2014 and is yet to be published in the late 2014 with a range of extensions such as scalable coding extensions and multi view extensions.
+The latest version of HEVC was completed in July 2014 and is yet to be published in late 2014 with a range of extensions such as scalable coding extensions and multi-view extensions.

 As you can see, both video resolution and video compression have their own individual importance as it relates to current and upcoming technology.
 We hope this helps to answer your question, Jon!

-Do you have any questions that you want answered?
+Do you have any questions that you want to be answered?
 Come visit us on our Facebook page and let us know!